BOOK YOUR WORKSHOP TODAY

 2. Ritual regulates the adult psyche enough for the symbolic field to open

 Ritual introduces stabilising qualities into the inner environment, including slowness, groundedness, predictable rhythm, and a sense of safety.
-Together, these qualities steady the adult psyche and allow it to settle into depth rather than vigilance.
+Together, these qualities steady the adult psyche and allow it to settle into depth and steadiness.
 As coherence forms in the field, the child-self senses that the moment is stable and can emerge with greater ease.
-Ritual offers a shared rhythm that both adult and child can rest into without strain.
+Ritual offers a shared rhythm that both adult and child can rest into with ease.

 3. Ritual creates a shared field where adult and child can meet

 Ritual is inherently relational.
 It invites both the adult and the child into a space where each has room to exist.
 Through the atmosphere it creates, ritual quietly communicates a shared environment, a shared pace, and a shared meeting place between inner worlds.
-Within this field, the child feels welcomed and the adult feels steady enough to listen.
+Within this field, the child feels welcomed and the adult feels steady and receptive.
 Symbolic communication becomes clearer, and the relationship between layers of the psyche strengthens through this attuned, shared space.

 Ritual and the Magic Layer of Consciousness